NahyeMoon/Tech_Layoff/Customer Call List/Data Cleaning.md

 <br />

-I replaced any Na with blank as the last step for cleaning Phone_Number.
+Na's were replaced with blank as the last step for cleaning Phone_Number.
 ```python
 # Replace Na with blank
 df['Phone_Number'] = df['Phone_Number'].str.replace('nan--', '')